mxc19912008/Html-Markup/README.md

     that doesn't end with a colon.
 </li>
 <p>
-¡¤The title is the first block in the document, provided that it is
+<li>The title is the first block in the document, provided that it is
     a heading.
 </li>
 <p>